joshfinnie/joshfinnie.com/src/pages/blog/getting-truffle-and-ganache-working-with-docker.md

 heroImage: "/assets/blog/truffles.jpg"
 unsplash: "Jessica Loaiza"
 unsplashURL: "jessicaloaizar"
 description: "I recently had an issue installing Truffle.js locally on my computer.
 There was an issue with my version of Node.js or NPM...
-Instead of poluting my global NPM installs further, I took to Docker to get Truffle and Ganache working for me.
+Instead of polluting my global NPM installs further, I took to Docker to get Truffle and Ganache working for me.
 This post details that journey."
 ---

 We have been experimenting with how to introduce web3 at work.